cabenavidesg/cabenavidesg.github.io/_posts/2025-04-20-LuminetPaper.md

 ![Swiss Alps](https://user-images.githubusercontent.com/4943215/55412536-edbba180-5567-11e9-9c70-6d33bca3f8ed.jpg)

+## Abstract
+Black hole accretion distks are crretnly a topic of widespread interest in astrophysics and are suppose to play and important role in a number of high-energy situations.
+The present paper contains an investigation of the optical appearance of a spherical black hole sourrounde by a thin accretion disk.
+Isoradial curves corresponding to photons emitted at constant radius from the hole as seen by a distant observer in arbitrary direction have been plotted, as well as spectral shifts arising from gravitational and doppler shifts.
+By the results of Page and Thorne (1974) the relative intrisinc intensiy of radiation emitted by the disk at a given radius is a known function of the radius only, so that it is possible to calculate the exact distribution of observerd  bolometric flux.
+Direct and secondary images are plotted and the strong asymmetry in the flux distribution due to the rotation of the disk  is exhibited.
+Finally, a simulated photograph is constructed, valid for black holes of any mass accreting matter at any moferate rate.
 ## MathJax

 You can enable MathJax by setting `mathjax: true` on a page or globally in the `_config.yml`.
 Some examples: